 Molly Soda was interviewed by Paper Mag with regards to her latest series of digital paintings inspired by Sex and the City.
 Soda is quoted saying: “Sex and the City is such a visually-pleasing show to me — the outfits, the city, the fantastical “events” they find themselves at.
 I wanted to take those elements and combine them with my personal touch and sort of bring their world into my world.”
 Read the full article here.

-Signe Pierce was interviewed by Kristen Cochrane for Slutever, a website that deals predominantly with sexuality and relationships.
-They speak about American Reflexxx, cyberfeminism and Jean Baudrillard.
-To read the interview, click here.
+Signe Pierce was interviewed by Kristen Cochrane for Slutever, a website that deals predominantly with sexuality and relationships, where they speak about American Reflexxx, cyberfeminism and Jean Baudrillard.

 Rachel de Joode has contributed to the “one message interviews” series for We Find Wildness.

-Signe Pierce has been profiled by Oxygen.
-“I like looking for beauty, in banal and boring situations” Pierce says.
-“I want my work to be beautiful and grotesque.”
-You can read the full article here.
+Signe Pierce has been profiled by Oxygen, in which she notes: “I like looking for beauty, in banal and boring situations”.

 Alexandra Gorczynski’s exhibition Never Forever at AKG was reviewed by Mousse Magazine.
 Gorczynski is quoted saying: “Perhaps the most interesting aspect of the work is its play upon the continuum that exists between traditional painting and new media.”
 Read the full article here.